EmilSchroder/VisualImpairedDesign/README.md

 The end product will be a website, the goal is to see what makes a website good to use from a visually impaired perspective.

-The website will be a tea journey.
-Frontend only.
+The website will be a tea journey frontend only.
+Clone and run yarn start.

 ## Why?